When it comes to interest rates, the lower the rate and monthly payment, the greater the…

-It’s not likely that you’re able to buy your new Kansas City home upfront, so you’ll have to take out a loan.
-But how do you get the best mortgage rates on your new abode?
+It’s not likely that you’re able to buy your new home upfront, so you’ll have to take out a loan from a Kansas City Mortgage Lender.
+But how do you get the best mortgage rates today on your new abode?

-Read on for some of our top tips and tricks for the lowest mortgage rates possible.
+Read on for some of our top tips and tricks for the best mortgage rates for first time buyers.

 When you buy a house, you’re asked to make a down payment.
 This is usually around 20% of the price of the house in order to get a really good mortgage payment.
 So if you’re buying a home for $236,000, you can expect to make a down payment of around $50,000.